BhattacharyaArijit/MR_Spectroscopy_Animation/README.md

 **Not intended for quantitative simulation.**

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

+Created by: Arijit Bhattacharya
+PhD Scholar
+Mind-Brain-Body-Society Lab
-**Created by:** Arijit Bhattacharya, PhD Scholar, Mind-Brain-Body-Society Lab, Department of Psychology and Cognitive Sciences, Ashoka University
+Department of Psychology and Cognitive Sciences
+Ashoka University

 ## Citation
 Please cite the git hub reposatory if using the code and animation